 are there "cut wheel wells" on my T-jets?

 best traction, so after-market tires were offered for better

 handling.
-To make the now large after-market tires and wheels fit the car,
+To make the now large after-market tires and wheels

 the body had to be modified, this usually involved enlarging

 openings.
 Most kids prefered the quick fix with the "hot

 pocket knife, so usually the "hacked" appearance was the